Flight Cancellation

 Flight cancellations are one of the most frustrating experiences for passengers, especially when you are informed last minute by the airline.
 There are a few possible outcomes and you must always remember that you do have options when your flight has been cancelled.
 On the one hand, you now have the option of receiving a refund of the ticket price.
 Frequently, however, the airlines offer an alternative flight to your original destination.

-Even when compensation is not applicable in a flight cancellation case – for example when it was cancelled due to extraordinary circumstances, such as the Covid-19 pandemic, airlines must still reimburse the full ticket price.
+Even when compensation is not applicable in a flight cancellation case – for example when it was cancelled due to extraordinary circumstances, airlines must still reimburse the full ticket price.
 What is frustrating for passengers is that not all airlines offer a ticket refund and moreover, many are pressured to accept vouchers – if anything at all – in lieu of a refund, taking advantage of the fact that many passengers are unaware of their rights.

 If the airline cancels your flight within 14 days of your scheduled departure, you are entitled to financial compensation.
 Depending on the flight distance to the destination, you can claim 600 €, 400 € or 250 € from the airline.
 It is important to be aware that this compensation is reduced by up to 50% if an alternative flight offered by the airline is within the statutory timeframe outlined in detail later in this article.
 As well as monetary compensation, you are entitled to additional services such as free meals and accommodation.